ZbutwialyPiernik/sudoku/README.md

 ## TODO

 - Tips ✅
-- Undo/Red
+- Undo ✅
+- Responsive layout, for web, phones and tablets ✅
 - Runtime changeable themes using Provider
 - Animations
 - I18n
 - Tests
-- Make keyboard work on web (works currently only on Android, on IOS should too but I didn't test it)
+- Make keyboard work on web (works currently only on Android, on IOS should too but I'm not able to test It)

 ## Screenshots